06 August 2024

 So when someone starts praying to Satan, that’s our cue they’ve ditched gentleness in favor of works of the flesh.
 That’s why I tell you: Don’t.

-No, I’m not saying we Christians shouldn’t resist the devil.
-When we’re getting tempted, or when we see evil spirits plaguing other people, the Holy Spirit has obviously empowered us to take command of the situation.
+I’m certainly not saying we Christians shouldn’t resist temptation and resist the devil.
+When we’re tempted, or when we identify evil spirits plaguing other people, the Holy Spirit has obviously empowered us to take command of the situation.
 1Pe 5.8-9 Jesus granted his apostles the power to throw out unclean spirits, Mt 10.1 and we have that power too, for the very same reason.
 Sometimes we need to intercede.

-But when your average prayer leader interrupts their prayers to God, and starts shouting at the devil: Are they, at that moment, seeing obvious devilish activity which needs to be exorcised?
-Has the Holy Spirit given them a glimpse into the spiritual atmosphere, and shown them the spiritual battles going on around us?
+But when your average prayer leader interrupts the group’s prayers to God, and starts railing at the devil: Are they, at that moment, seeing obvious devilish activity which needs to be exorcised?
+Has the Holy Spirit given them a glimpse into the spiritual atmosphere, and shown them the spiritual battles invisibly going on around us?

 Nah.
-They just whipped themselves into a lather, and now they’re frothing at Satan to show how devout they are.
+They’re just frothing at Satan to show off how devout they are.

 It’s not really done to drive the devil away.
 It’s done for cheers and applause and approval.
 “Yeah, the devil is under our feet!
 You tell ’im, preacher!”
-It’s like a political rally, when you talk smack about your opponent.
+It’s like a political rally, when you verbally slap your opponent around a little.
 It’s done for show.
 Or as Jesus called such behavior, hypocrisy.

-Of course, when a politician’s opponent is on the stage with them, like in a debate, the atmosphere’s quite a bit different.
-It’s no longer cheerful, vengeful fun.
-The battle is on.
+Of course, when a politician’s opponent is on the stage with them, like in a debate, usually the atmosphere’s a lot different!
+It’s no longer cheerful, vengeful fun: Their opponents can actually defend themselves now, and counter-attack, and the battle is on.
 Same as when there’s a legitimate evil spirit which needs throwing out.
-At this point, the prayer leader (unless they’re a fool) doesn’t give this devil any attitude: There’s a real live critter in the room, and it sure doesn’t act like it knows it’s defeated.
+At this point, the prayer leader (unless they’re a fool) had better not give this devil any attitude: There’s a real live critter in the room, and it sure doesn’t act like it knows it’s defeated.
 The would-be exorcist has lost all their braggadocio, and is now calling upon God for a whole lot of help.

-’Cause I’ve seen what happens when real evil spirits are in the room.
+’Cause I’ve seen what happens when real evil spirits get in the room.
 This isn’t a game.
 It’s war.
 Take war seriously.

 Either way, it’s bad theology.
 And bad fruit.

-Sometimes I joke Satan was probably off in Minneapolis, tempting John Piper to tell people God’s behind every disaster… and then you just had to name-drop Satan in mid-prayer, and its pointy ears pricked up—“What’s this now?”
-And maybe the prospect of tempting you sounded like a nice change of pace from getting congressmen to cut veterans’ benefits.
-Thanks to you calling upon Satan, it’s now gonna bring you a deluge of temptation.
-All because you wanted to sound like a badass prayer warrior, and talk smack to the Desolate One in front of your homeboys.
+Sometimes I joke: “Y’know, Satan was probably off in Sun Valley, tempting John MacArthur to blaspheme the Holy Spirit again, and you just had to name-drop Satan in mid-prayer, and its pointy ears pricked up—‘What’s this now?’
+And maybe the prospect of tempting you sounded way more fun; MacArthur can blaspheme the Spirit on autopilot.
+Thanks to you calling upon Satan, it’s now gonna pour out a deluge of temptation.
+All because you wanted to sound like some badass prayer warrior, and talk smack to the Desolate One in front of your friends.”

 Well, let’s hope not.

 Christians have no business talking smack to anyone.
 Including the devil.
 Yes, including the devil.
-When Jesus ordered us to love our enemies, Mt 5.44 he didn’t make an exception for Satan.
+When Jesus ordered us to love our enemies, Mt 5.44 he didn’t make any special exception for Satan.
 We invented this exception.
-It’s why there’s many a Christian who (reluctantly) treat their enemies with patience and gentleness… but when it comes to the devil, the gloves come off and we say the most vile things we can get away with in church.
+It’s why there’s many a Christian who reluctantly treats their enemies with patience and gentleness… but when it comes to the devil, the gloves come off and we say the most vile things we can get away with in church.

 So wait: Am I saying Jesus wants us to love the devil?
-Well, I’m not saying Jesus wants us to have affection for the devil—which is immediately the idea we jump to whenever the word “love” comes up, ’cause that’s how our culture defines it.
+Well, I’m not saying Jesus wants us to have affection for the devil—which is immediately the idea we jump to whenever the word “love” comes up, ’cause that’s how our culture most often defines love.
 Jesus certainly doesn’t want us to snuggle up to Satan and make it our bestest friend ever.
-But lookit the way Paul defined love in 1 Corinthians 13.
-Love behaves with patience, kindness, gentility, humility, truthfulness, not plotting evil, not rejoicing in wrongdoing, not self-promotion, not provocation.
+But look again at the way Paul defined love in 1 Corinthians 13: Love behaves with patience, kindness, gentility, humility, truthfulness, not plotting evil, not rejoicing in wrongdoing, not self-promotion, not provocation.
 That is how he expects us to be towards everybody.
 Including Satan.

 The devil knows this.
-It’s why Satan is perfectly fine with being the object of our fury, hostility, hatred, fear, disquiet, impatience, and other out-of-control emotions.
-Hey, whatever destroys us with the least amount of effort on its part.
-All it has to do is turn us into screaming rage-monkeys, embrace behaviors the Holy Spirit is trying to eliminate… and drive away any potential Christians with our crazed anti-Satan tantrums.
+It’s why Satan is perfectly fine with being the object of our fury, mockery, hostility, hatred, fear, disquiet, impatience, and other out-of-control emotions.
+Hey, whatever destroys us with the least amount of effort on its part!
+All it has to do is turn us into screaming rage-monkeys, embrace all the behaviors the Holy Spirit is trying to eliminate… and drive away any potential Christian converts with our crazed anti-Satan tantrums.

 Don’t do it.